adroitfajar/metal-extractants/README.md

+# Description
+This repository contains python codes and datasets to implement machine learning in ionic liquid and metal extraction research.

-# metal-extractants
+# Cite us
-Application of machine learning in chemistry research
+If you use the codes or datasets in this repository, please cite the following paper:

+--under review--